-1 Year 3 Years \$29 \$145
+1 Year 3 Years \$26 \$80

 Portfolio Turnover: The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the Example, affect the Fund's performance.
+The Fund is a new fund and has no portfolio turnover information as of the date of this Prospectus.